Charley Tolar: Legacy and honors

 Tolar was named to the Oilers' 30th Anniversary Dream Team chosen by fans in 1989, and was among the top ten all-time rushers in the history of the AFL.
 In 1974, he was inducted into the Northwestern State University of Louisiana's N-Club Hall of Fame.
 In 1991, he was inducted into the Louisiana Sports Hall of Fame.

 Tolar was a fan favorite in Houston during his seven years.
 He was also a favorite among his teammates.
 All-AFL guard, and Oiler teammate, Bob Talamini said "If you asked guys who played with him, I think most would tell you if they had to go to war, Charlie Tolar's the guy they'd want in their foxhole".

 Of his running style, Talamini, who blocked for Tolar, said "The only thing Charlie didn't have was breakaway speed, but he'd run through a brick wall to get 1 yard."
 Sportswriter Wells Twombly observed that with Tolar's lack of speed and the difficulty for defenders in tacking him, he developed a distinctive running style: "'He simply folded himself up like an armadillo and churned straight ahead.
 Rarely did he get away for a long gain, but then, he was rarely thrown for a loss'".
 Tolar inspired Hall of Fame fullback Larry Csonka's running style.

 In January 1963, the Natchitoches Athletic Club sponsored "Charley Tolar Day" in Natchitoches.
 This included a parade and early school closure so children could attend the parade, as well as a banquet with over 300 attendees.
 Tolar's teammate and former Heisman Trophy winner Billy Cannon was the main speaker at the banquet, which also included the mayor, the president of Northwestern State University of Louisiana, and his high school, college and professional coaches.
 Tolar also was honored by Governor Jimmy Davis, who commissioned Tolar a colonel.

 Personal life and death

-By the time he was 25, Tolar had married Barbara Wesson, and they had three daughters, ages 5½, three and 1½.
+Charles was born to Guy and Ola Lee Tolar, on the family farm on Cane River.
+At age 18 Tolar married Barbara Wesson, and to this marriage were born three daughters.
 Charlie Tolar was also an oil well fire-fighter.
 He worked for noted oil well fire-fighter Red Adair, who hired Tolar in 1962 to work with him around the world.
 After retirement, he lived in the Houston area, and operated a family farm near Natchez, Louisiana.
 He also worked as an assistant parks director, and owned an independent used car dealership in Pasadena, Texas.

 Tolar died in Houston in 2003 following a bout with cancer, at age 65.
 At the time of his death, he was survived by his wife of 47 years, Barbara, and their three daughters, four grandchildren and one great-grandchild.